Deployable Prototype Testing and Control Allocation of the CABLESSail Concept for Solar Sail Shape Control and Momentum Management: Deployable Prototype Development

 The first experimental test is performed where the boom is deployed, then the CABLESSail cable is used to deform the boom in the upwards direction.
 Still frames from a video of this test are included in Fig.~\ref{fig:Deployable}, where the entire sequence of deployment and actuation occurs over a 6-minute period.
 It is shown in Fig.~\ref{fig:Deployable} that the boom deploys properly from Fig.~\ref{subfig:Deploy1} to Fig.~\ref{subfig:Deploy3} without any interference from the actuating cable.
 The actuation of the CABLESSail cable is used in Fig.~\ref{subfig:Deploy4}, where a slight, yet noticeable, upwards deformation of the boom is induced.
 The tension in the actuation cable is then released and the boom returns to its nominal deployed configuration in Fig.~\ref{subfig:Deploy5}.
 This is a promising result, as the CABLESSail actuating cable is able to counteract and overcome the gravitational force acting on the boom when it deforms the boom above the horizontal plane.

 A Vicon motion capture system is used to further quantify the boom tip deformation obtained when the CABLESSail actuating cable tensioned.
 Using the same conditions as the deployment test, the actuating cable is incrementally tensioned until the boom resists any further deformation.
-The results of this test are shown in Fig.~\ref{fig:VerticalDisp}, where a maximum boom tip deformation of 18~mm is achieved.
+The results of this test are shown in Fig.~\ref{fig:VerticalDisp}, where a maximum boom tip deformation of 18~mm is achieved within 20 seconds.
+The time scale, which is directly related to the motor speed, is arbitrarily chosen to demonstrate the cable actuation capability clearly.
+In other words, this test serves as a proof-of-concept, corresponding to a TRL 3 demonstration.
+For the CABLESSail concept to advance towards higher TRLs, a full-scale test must be conducted that further investigates its limitations in actuation speed and magnitude.
+Nonetheless, a full actuation of CABLESSail in 20 seconds is notable, as this scales to roughly 5 minutes of actuation time for a 29.5~m Solar Cruiser-scale boom.
+In comparison, Solar Cruiser's AMT travels at a maximum speed of 0.5~mm/s, allowing it to travel its full 30~cm distance in about 20~minutes.

 A substantial challenge when performing the preceding tensioning maneuvers is overcoming the gravitational pull acting on the cantilevered boom.
 To better assess the performance of the CABLESSail actuation without this effect, the prototype is turned sideways, as shown in Fig.~\ref{fig:Sideways}, where tensioning the actuating cable results in the boom deforming in the horizontal plane.
 Performing the same tensioning maneuver as in the previous tests in this new configuration results in the boom tip deformation shown in Fig.~\ref{fig:SidewaysDisp}.
 In this case, a 40~mm boom tip deformation is achieved, which is more than two times the deformation obtained in the vertical direction.
 Following the scaling laws derived by~\citet{bodin2025design}, 40~mm of tip deformation with a 2~m boom is equivalent to 59~cm of tip deformation on Solar Cruiser's 29.5~m long booms.
 Although larger-scale testing is required to verify CABLESSail's performance on a full-scale boom, this is a promising result and provides preliminary confidence that boom tip actuation in the range of 50-75~cm for a Solar-Cruiser-class solar sail is plausible.